| Fashion clearly operates by different rules in the Daft dimension.

 done more in five years than most dance outfits manage in 10.
 And

+done it wearing weird masks, too.
 Since 1996, clubland has throbbed to the dense chug of Daft Punk

 trackery, largely unaware that there is revolution between the